SKI GOGGLES UNIVERSAL RX INSERT FOR PRESCRIPTION GLASSES WEARERS (ADULT SIZE)

 Highly practical and versatile, Rapid Eyewear's ski goggles Rx insert will fit most ski and snowboarding designs available on the market today.
 Made from a robust TR90 material, the adaptor has sprung arms on the top and bottom that simply 'jam' themselves above and below the lens inside your goggles.

 We are delighted to offer a full prescription service for this product - see below for details of how to order.
 If you would prefer to have your own optician undertake the optical work, simply buy the insert only (this is the default buying option on this page) and take it to them.
 IMPORTANT: If taking the insert to your optician, please ask them not to use alcohol-based cleaner to finish the job as this will ruin the plastic.

-Please note this adaptor is sized to fit in adult ski goggles.
+Please note this adaptor is sized to fit in adult ski and climbing goggles.
 Please check the diagram with dimensions shown below carefully before ordering.
 Note that the four spring arms are designed to squeeze inwards and will therefore fit into goggles with a minimum lens height of approx. 5.5cm.
 Fully extended, the arms stretch to 7.7cm.

 A full warranty is offered on the prescription work undertaken on your behalf.
 If you receive an insert and discover the prescription is not right, you can return it to us for checking at no cost.
 If we have to rework an insert because of an error in your prescription, we may charge a rework cost to cover our expenses with the optical lab. it is very rare for mistakes to be made in the manufacture of lenses by our professional optical laboratory, however if this does occur, all errors will be corrected at no charge.